tamberg/zephyr-workshop/README.md

 > BOARD.dts can be extended or modified using [...] .overlay [...]
 DTS files [to] adapt the base devicetree for different purposes

+> Zephyr applications can use overlays to enable a peripheral that is disabled by default, select a sensor on the board for an application specific purpose, etc. [or] defining shields.

 https://docs.zephyrproject.org/latest/build/dts/intro.html#input-and-output-files

 > Here are some tips for fixing devicetree related code.